roosahut/tiralabra/README.md

 First you'll need to clone this repository.

-Then to run backend firts you'll need to run these commmands in the root of the repo:
+Then to run backend first you'll need to run these commands in the root of the repo:
 ```bash
 poetry install
 ```